BEING PRESENT FOR OTHERS AT DEATH

-It’s through dance that I found what you would call faith.
-Because I was not a religious, and I’m not a religious person but yes I have faith, I believe.
-Tell me about a time you felt you had to rely upon that faith?
-The moment when my father’s dying in my arms.
-Even in that moment I knew he’s going.
-It was tough for both of us, tougher for him because he was fighting it and I was like “Don’t fight it, go peacefully.”
+“It’s through dance that I found what you would call faith.
+I was not a religious, and I’m not a religious person, but yes, I have faith, I believe.
+I can tell you about a time I had to rely upon my faith: the moment when my father was dying in my arms.
+Even in that moment I knew he was going.
+It was tough for both of us, but tougher for him because he was fighting it.
+I was like, ‘Don’t fight it, go peacefully.’
 I was just trying to call whatever I knew I could call to help.
-“Go peacefully.
-I mean it’s tough, tough on us, tough on you.”
-And there was a moment, the moment you leave, there was a sound there was a sensation in the sternum.
-It was like a “pop”- and I don’t know whether if it was his soul or my soul what?
+Go peacefully.
+I mean it’s tough, tough on us, tough on you.
+And there was a moment, the moment he left; there was a sound, there was a sensation in the sternum.
+It was like a ‘pop.’
+I don’t know whether it was his soul or my soul…or what?
 It was just a click, a pop.
-And that was, he was gone.
+And that was it, he was gone.”

-The act of being present for those dying I presume to be among the most sacred tasks we can perform as well.
-In some ways it reminds me of this entire Portraits In Faith journey which has been a journey in learning how to be present and listen.
+The act of being present for those dying is, I presume, to be among the most sacred tasks we can perform as well.
+In some ways it reminds me of this entire Portraits in Faith journey which has been a journey in learning how to be present and listen.
 Being there for my father the night before he died was similar.
 All I could do was love him and be present to his process.
-I am realizing as I write this that this is all we can really do for each other anyway all through life—Love others and be present.
+I am realizing as I write that this is all we can really do for each other anyway all through life—love others and be present.
 Everything else is just an illusion of power or control.
 Thank you to Dodo for the gift of sharing his love and being present.